-Australia has voted in favour of legalising same-sex marriage by 61.6% to 38.4%.
+Australia has voted in favour of legalising same-sex marriage by 61.6% against 38.4% to the joy of a Dorset Woman.

 Sarah Grayer, Project Co-ordinator of the Space Youth Project in Poole and a previous resident in Australia, stated it was an unprecedented turnout with a very deciding vote.